SakshamTolani/insurance-management/README.md

-# INSURANCE MANAGEMENT SYSTEM USING SPRING BOOT
+# INSURANCE MANAGEMENT SYSTEM USING SPRING BOOT WITH BASIC AUTH
 [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) is a powerful and flexible toolkit for create Java applications.

 [INSURANCE MANAGEMENT SYSTEM](#insurance-management-system-using-spring-boot) can be used by insurance management companies where they can add clients, add insurance policies which has the fields mainly type, dates, amount and client who has bought.
 Also, claims can be added with the parameters such as dates, status and policy-id which already exists in insurance policies data storage.

+**Note: All these features can only be accesed after basic authentication.**

 ## Requirements
 - Java 8